chrisbodhi/newschematic/content/projects/the-sunday-paper.md

 ### Upcoming sessions

-- Finishing up "The UNIX Time-sharing system"
 - Another paper on Operating Systems
+    - Maybe "The Design and Implementation of a Log-Structured File System" by Rosenblum and Ousterhout?
 - A literature review on _TBD_
 - [Let me know your favorite paper](https://twitter.com/chrisbodhi)